shaik1002/biggitlabbomb/doc/ci/components/index.md

 ensure that your component also works when used on another instance, for example when using [a GitLab.com component in a self-managed instance](#use-a-gitlabcom-component-in-a-self-managed-instance).

-### Do not assume API resources are always public

-Ensure that the component and its testing pipeline work also [in a self-managed instance](#use-a-gitlabcom-component-in-a-self-managed-instance).
-While some API resources of public projects on GitLab.com could be accessed via unauthenticated requests on self-managed a component project could be mirrored as private or internal project.

-It's important that an access token can optionally be provided via inputs or variables to authenticate requests on self-managed instances.

 ### Avoid using global keywords

 Avoid using [global keywords](../yaml/index.md#global-keywords) in a component.